pylint-dev/astroid/README.rst

 .. list-table::
    :widths: 10 100

-   * - |tideliftlogo|
+   * - |tidelift_logo|
      - Professional support for astroid is available as part of the `Tidelift Subscription`_.
 Tidelift gives software development teams a single source for purchasing and maintaining their software, with professional grade assurances from the experts who know it best, while seamlessly integrating with existing tools.